Moving to Aruba

 Permanent Residence Permit

-When requesting a residence-permit without a working permit, one must submit:
+When requesting a residence-permit without a working permit, one must submit certain documents that could include:

 - bank references indicating that the applicant is financially self-supporting or any other proof that he/she will not become a financial burden to the local government or community